timyers/r-learning-resources-for-genomics/README.md

 - [ARTofR Package](https://cran.r-project.org/web/packages/ARTofR/readme/README.html?s=09) - The {xxx_\*} family of functions offers a collection of stand-out comment lines that make different sections of `R` scripts easy to identify.
 - [potools](https://github.com/MichaelChirico/potools) - Tools for working with translations in `R`.
 - [GIVE (Genomic Interactive Visualization Engine)](https://github.com/Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine) - Not `R` but an HTML5 library for creating portable and versatile genome browsers that can be used on personal websites.
+- [sandbox.bio - Interactive bioinformatics tutorials](https://sandbox.bio/) - Learn how to use bioinformatics tools right from your browser.
+Everything runs in a sandbox, so you can experiment all you want.

 ***

 ### Contributing